Public Consultation

 As ISCC is continuously working to improve the ISCC System, feedback from companies using ISCC, certification bodies and other interested third parties is an important source for the ongoing development and therefore highly welcome.

-The document is subject to Public Consultation until 8 November 2024.
+This document is subject to public consultation until 8 March 2025.

 Public Consultation – Procedure